dswenn/dswenn.github.io/journal/_posts/2020-03-24-homecoming.markdown

   <img src="{{ site.url }}/assets/img/academic/home.DIB" style="width:100%" alt="my alt text"/>
   <figcaption>A representation of the homecoming that is soon to come.</figcaption>
 </figure>
 It’s now time to head back to America.
-In September, I begin graduate school at Stanford University under the Design Impact program.
+In September, I begin graduate school at Stanford University under the [Design Impact program](https://designimpact.stanford.edu/).
 A homecoming, six years in the making.
 A dream sometimes too big to speak of.
 A possibility only made possible by the those that lent me belief.
-A lifetime of gratitude to the friends, mentors, and family.
+A lifetime of gratitude to my friends, mentors, and family.

 Three months remain until my flight back home.
 The chaotic times are soon to come, and with a light heart, so too shall they pass.